 Leo nodded.

-Elena shut her eyes briefly.
+Elena closed her eyes briefly.
 “Good.”

 A medic knelt to cut the restraints.